chfrank-cgn/chfrank-cgn.github.io/gcp-cluster.md

 ## Data

-We need to pass the Rancher registration command into the startup script above, so we need a data template which allows us to substitute Terraform variable in local files:
+We need to pass the Rancher registration command into the startup script above, so we need a data template which allows us to substitute Terraform variables in local files:

 ```
 data "template_file" "startup-script_data" {